Where to meet language exchange partners

 Unlike an event where many people mingle and practice together, having a language partner is a lot more personal and may or may not be face to face.
 You can meet a language exchange partner on an app like Tandem, HelloTalk or HiNative.
 I’ve also met partners on Twitter, Instagram or Facebook – just reach out to fellow learners or native speakers and see if there’s someone willing to practice with you.

-➡️ If they’re not serious, say bye.
-I’ve had a woman talk very ignorantly about South Africa to my face and she rambled on and on (in English, without giving me a chance to practice my target languages).
-I soon realized she just wanted to debate useless things and wasn’t there for language practice at all.
+If they’re not serious, say bye.
+I’ve had a someone talk very ignorantly about South Africa to my face they she rambled on and on (in English, without giving me a chance to practice my target languages).
+I soon realized that they just wanted to debate useless things and wasn’t there for language practice at all.
 I politely excused myself and moved on to another group.
 That’s OK.
 If you have candour and are polite, it’s OK to walk away from a situation that makes you uncomfortable.
 The same thing goes for online language exchange.
 As a woman, I’ve faced uncomfortable situations on language apps before, and have found it quite beneficial to set my language partner search settings to

-➡️ Schedule time.
+Schedule regular sessions.
 If you’re chatting to a language exchange partner online, it’s a good idea to set time in the week to intentionally practice with them (especially if you’re timezones apart).
 If you have a friend who is willing to practice with you in person, you can choose how many times a month or week to meet.
 Having a regular schedule helps you prepare conversations and review what you have learnt.